-The extended ride option is to complete the descent of the Soulor before turning around, adding another 19km and 250m of climbing.
+The extended ride option is to complete the descent of the Soulor before turning around, adding another 18km and 300m of climbing.

-More relaxed and with fewer participants that its big brother in the Alps, this is a great opportunity to put into practice all that you have worked on during the week.
-It is a tough event that needs to be treated with respect.
+Sadly the GranFondo has been cancelled this year, but we will still ride the course with you.
+This is a great opportunity to put into practice all that you have worked on during the week.
+It is a tough day out that needs to be treated with respect.

-The Alpine Cols coaches will be there to support you through the event.
+As usual, the Alpine Cols coaches will be there to support you throughout the day.

-We will spend one final night in Argelès-Gazost and drink a few well-earned beers before departure on Monday morning.
+We will spend one final night at the Grand Hotel de France and drink a few well-earned beers before departure on Sunday morning.